YEARS 3 AND 4

 At Rockliffe Manor Primary School, we ensure that learning is planned for in a cross curricular way, this ensures that children are able to make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through high expectations of everyone at Rockliffe Manor we aspire to achieve outstanding outcomes.

-Our Author Focus for this half term is Michael Foreman.
+Our Author Focus for this half term is Lauren Child.

 Every child in Year 3 will read with the class teacher or TA once a week in their guided reading groups and will continue to take reading books home.
 We urge children to read at home as much as possible in order to continue to develop their comprehension and vocabulary skills.
 The children can change their books as often as they wish, and they take responsibility for writing the title of their books in their reading record books.